semuconsulting/PyGPSClient/README.md

 ![ubxconfig widget screenshot](/images/ubxconfig_widget.png)

 The UBX Configuration Dialog currently supports the following UBX configuration commands:
 1. Shows current device hardware/firmware versions via MON-VER and MON-HW polls.
+Clicking on the widget will refresh the displayed information.
 1. CFG-PRT sets baud rate and inbound/outbound protocols across all available ports (*note that* an active USB port may report a baud rate of 0 on some platforms).
 1. CFG-MSG sets message rates per port for NMEA protocol messages (standard & proprietary) and UBX protocol messages.